Cat Not Peeing? Or Not Pooping? Emergency Signs Every Owner Must Know

 About this guide: Written by cat parent and Pawfect Cat Care founder Hicham Aouladi and fact-checked using reputable veterinary sources.
 For educational purposes only — not a substitute for professional veterinary advice.

-If you’re here because your cat hasn’t peed or hasn’t pooped, I want to say this gently but clearly: you’re not “overthinking.”
-Litter box changes are one of those things that can look small at first — and then suddenly feel scary fast, especially when urine is involved.
+If you’re here because your cat hasn’t peed or hasn’t pooped, you’re not overreacting.
+Litter box changes are one of those things that can look minor at first and then suddenly feel urgent, especially when urine is involved.

-We’ll cover both situations: a cat not peeing (often urgent) and a cat not pooping (sometimes urgent, sometimes manageable).
-The goal is simple: help you tell the difference between “watch closely” and “go now.”
+This guide is meant to help with that exact moment.
+We’ll cover both situations: a cat not peeing and a cat not pooping, because from a distance they can look similar.
+The real goal is simple: help you tell the difference between watch closely and go now.

 Emergency first (read this before anything else):

-If your cat is straining in the litter box, making frequent trips, crying, licking the genitals, or producing only a few drops — treat this as a potential urinary blockage.
+If your cat is straining in the litter box, making frequent trips, crying, licking the genitals, or producing only a few drops, treat this as a possible urinary blockage.
 This can become life-threatening within hours.

 • Go to an emergency vet now if: no urine for ~8–12 hours and straining, pain, vomiting, collapse, weakness, or a swollen/tight belly.